The Climatic Revelator communicates the weather forecast through the

 into view.
 As the carousel rotates, five chimes are played with rising or falling

 tones to indicate the current pressure trend.
+You can see how they are made here.

 The Revelator plays the tune each hour or when the forecast